Animation & Public Engagement Symposium 2019

 - Dr. Dan Torre, Senior Lecturer School of Media and Communication (RMIT, Melbourne, Australia)

 APES 2019 will take place on September 19th-21st at the Texas Tech University, Lubbock campus.
+Follow this link for the complete symposium schedule.

 Since 2014 APES has been organized by two U.K. organizations and research groups associated with Loughborough University: Healing Education Animation Research Therapy (HEART) and the Animation Academy.